Resumes for College Applications

 Traditionally, students were told to complete admissions applications for five to eight colleges.
 In that mix, students might have schools they considered “stretch” targets, as well as those they considered “safe.”
 Applying to a mix of schools is a good way to ensure that a student is accepted to college, but it entails filling out more admissions applications, until recently.

-The Universal College Application helps students through this process by creating a standardized application format that is accepted by nearly 50 colleges and universities (as of March 2016) throughout the United States.
-As such, it's a great resource to utilize when deciding what to put on a resume that's going to be used when applying to a college.
+The Universal College Application helps students through this process by creating a standardized application format that is accepted by only 11 colleges and universities (as of October 2020) throughout the United States.
+As such, it’s a great resource to utilize when deciding what to put on a resume that’s going to be used when applying to a college.

 As part of this process, we’re going to review the information to be completed on the Universal College Application at each step in the form, and capture that information below.
 Later on, this bulleted list will be used as a reminder when constructing the functional resume.